 Heath Ledger has a nude scene in which he jumps into a lake.
 Ang Lee intended to edit any actual frontal nudity out of the film, but a paparazzo took photos of Ledger with a digital camera.
 The photos appeared on the Internet and in some press publications.
-The scene is included in the European version of the film.
+The scene is included in the Australian and European versions of the film.
 It features Ledger and a stunt double for Jake Gyllenhaal jumping into a lake from a rock.

 The original short story by Annie Proulx was published in the 13 October 1997 issue of The New Yorker, without the italicized prologue which was included in the later version published in "Close Range", her collection of short stories.
 Diana Ossana, co-screenwriter and a producer on the film, read it, then asked her colleague Larry McMurtry to read the story.
 He refused, stating he doesn't read short fiction, because he can't write it.
 She persisted, however, and he ultimately agreed.
 McMurtry handled the marital dramas and the Western elements, while Ossana concentrated on the male relationship, McMurtry feeling that he was not up to the task of conveying that realistically.
 Some reports have it that director Ang Lee barred screenwriter McMurtry from the set of the movie.
 A spokeswoman for Focus Features, which is producing it, commented: "Larry McMurtry rarely goes on sets because he has very severe allergies."
 McMurtry was also in the midst of writing a novel when filming began and ended; no one barred him from the set.
 Ossana was on set during the entire filming.

 Anne Hathaway mentioned in a 2015 Out Magazine retrospective of the film that she was originally sent the script with the role of Alma Beers in mind but after Hathaway read the screenplay, she decided that she wanted to audition for the part of Lurleen Newsome instead.

 The trivia items below may give away important plot points.